deyihu/maptalks.mapsync/README.md

 The map will become the main map when the mouse enters the container of the map

-if you want switch main map ,you can use `setMainMap` method
+if you want switch main map , you can use `setMainMap` method

 ## Install